Scar-induced imbalance in staggered Rydberg ladders

 However, we find that quenching from either $\ket{{\rm vac}}$ or $\ket{\mathbb{Z}_2}$ initial states leaves nonzero long-time average imbalances in finite-sized ladders which reflects a hitherto unexplored, signature of QMBS from specific initial states.
 To understand this, we express $\overline{\hat{\mathcal{A}}}$ (Eq.~\ref{eq:observable_thermalization_meaning}) using the ``diagonal ensemble''~\cite{Rigol2008}

 In Eq.~\eqref{eq:operator_rotated_zero_modes}, the notation $\mu\in \mathscr{H}_0$ ($\mu \notin \mathscr{H}_0$) refer to the eigenstates of $\hat{\mathcal{H}}$ with $E=0$ ($E \neq 0$).
 Furthermore, $| E^{\mathcal{A}}_\mu \rangle$ refers to the basis of zero modes that diagonalizes $\hat{\mathcal{A}}$ in the zero mode subspace~\cite{Iadecolazeromodes2018}.
-We note here that while an interacting non-integrable model such as the one considered here is expected to have a non-degenerate spectrum (apart from degeneracies induced by global symmetries), the PXP ladder contains an exponentially large number (in system size) of exact mid-spectrum zero modes ($E=0$) that are protected by an index theorem~\cite{Turner2018scars2, Iadecolazeromodes2018, Udupa2023} for any $\Delta$~\cite{SImat}.
+We note here that while an interacting non-integrable model (see Ref. \cite{SImat} for spectral statistics) such as the one considered here is expected to have a non-degenerate spectrum (apart from degeneracies induced by global symmetries), the PXP ladder contains an exponentially large number (in system size) of exact mid-spectrum zero modes ($E=0$) that are protected by an index theorem~\cite{Turner2018scars2, Iadecolazeromodes2018, Udupa2023} for any $\Delta$ (see Ref.~\cite{SImat}).